ipld/ipld/data-structures/vector.md

 * [Understanding Clojure's Persistent Vectors, pt.
 1](https://hypirion.com/musings/understanding-persistent-vector-pt-1) and [pt.
 2](https://hypirion.com/musings/understanding-persistent-vector-pt-2) are excellent introductions to some of the concepts covered here, including graphics that help describe the tree structures.
 * [Fast And Space Efficient Trie Searches](https://infoscience.epfl.ch/record/64394/files/triesearches.pdf) by Phil Bagwell, 2000, and [Ideal Hash Trees](http://lampwww.epfl.ch/papers/idealhashtrees.pdf) by Phil Bagwell, 2001, introduce the AMT and HAMT concepts, which has some similarity to the data structure described here.
-* Daniel Spiewak's Strange Loop '01 presentation titled [Extreme Cleverness: Functional Data Structures in Scala](https://www.infoq.com/presentations/Functional-Data-Structures-in-Scala/) covers the concept of Bitmapped Vector Tries, roughly equivilant to Clojure's Persistent Vector which is roughly the same as the data structure outlined here.
+* Daniel Spiewak's Strange Loop '01 presentation titled [Extreme Cleverness: Functional Data Structures in Scala](https://www.infoq.com/presentations/Functional-Data-Structures-in-Scala/) covers the concept of Bitmapped Vector Tries, roughly equivalent to Clojure's Persistent Vector which is roughly the same as the data structure outlined here.
 * [sharray](https://github.com/whyrusleeping/sharray) a Go implementation of this data structure directly implemented against CBOR with Create and Iteration functionality.
 * [iavector](https://github.com/rvagg/iavector) the JavaScript reference implementation of this data structure.